Lincoln McIlravy

-Lincoln Paul McIlravy (born July 17, 1974 in Rapid City, South Dakota) from Philip, South Dakota is a businessman notable for his collegiate and Olympic wrestling accolades.
+Lincoln Paul McIlravy (born July 17, 1974) is an American former freestyle and folkstyle wrestler.

 High School and College Career

-McIlravy wrestled for Philip High School in Philip, SD where he won 5 state titles, going on to wrestle in college for the University of Iowa under celebrated coach Dan Gable.
-He was a three-time NCAA Division I champion, winning in 1993, 1994 and 1997.
-He was also a runner-up in 1995, losing to Steve Marianetti of University of Illinois.
+McIlravy wrestled for Philip High School in Philip, South Dakota where he won five state titles, going on to wrestle in college for the University of Iowa under celebrated coach Dan Gable.
+He was a four-time finalist and three-time NCAA Wrestling Division I champion, winning in 1993, 1994 and 1997.

 International career

-McIlravy later competed for the United States in the 1998 and 1999 World Championships, 1999 Pan Am Games, and the 2000 Summer Olympics in Sydney, Australia, where he won the bronze medal in the Freestyle Welterweight competition.
+McIlravy later competed for the United States in the 1998 and 1999 World Championships, 1999 Pan Am Games, and the 2000 Summer Olympics in Sydney, Australia, where he won the bronze medal in the Freestyle 69 kg competition.

 As a competitor, McIlravy was known for his aggressive and innovative attacks, including the so-called "boot scoot" technique.
 For his numerous accolades and example of a student-athlete, McIlravy was inducted into the National High School Hall of Fame.
 In 2009, McIlravy was inducted into the National Wrestling Hall of Fame as a Distinguished Member.

-Since retirement, McIlravy now owns hotels in Iowa and Nebraska.
+Since retirement from competition, McIlravy became a businessman, owning different hotels in Iowa and Nebraska.